Recipes / 24 Hour Ox Bone Soup (Seollongtang)

 24-Hour Ox Bone Soup (4 servings):

-Step 3.
-When the broth is ready, remove the bones and set aside in a bowl.
-Strain the liquid into another large pot and chill for 12 hours (overnight in the fridge or outside if it’s cold enough) until the fat rises to the top and solidifies.
+Step 5: Chill.
+When the broth is ready, remove the bones and set aside on a tray.
+Strain the broth into another large pot to remove any bone fragments, onion pieces, etc. Chill the broth (in the fridge or outside if it’s cold enough) until the fat rises to the top and solidifies.
 Remove fat and save for cooking, if desired.

-Step 4.
+Step 6: Do it again.
 Refill the stock pot with cold water and the bones.
 The broth is even milkier the second time around!
 Repeat steps above and store the final broth in freezer-safe containers.
-I did this and was able to make 10 quarts of broth 😊 Enjoy!!
+I did this and was able to make 10 quarts of broth (about 8 servings) 😊!

 Copyright © 2024 Fruit & Supper LLC.
 All rights reserved.